AminBhst/brisk/README.md

 ```

 ## :busts_in_silhouette: Community
 Join our [discord server](https://discord.gg/g8fwgZ84) for dedicated spaces where both developers and regular users can ask questions, get support, and connect.
-We’d love to have you as part of the community!
+You'll also be notified of every upcoming updates coming to Brisk.

 ## :heart: Credits and Contributors
 Contributions are welcome and appreciated.